jonlpersson/ed-latimore/site/_posts/2020-02-27-8-mindset-shifts-to-take-control-of-your-life.md

 You only have influence.
 You can take precautions to avoid exposing yourself to the stressors of life, but you can't do this forever.
 Furthermore, how you engage with these emotional disturbances will always be beyond on your control.
 You merely have influence over the mind.

-## Intent is the only thing you control in your life
+## Your intent is the only thing you control in your life

 Everyone thinks they have control of their body, mind, and emotions.
 I've already shown why that's not true.
 This erroneous belief is the source of a lot of frustration, confusion, and tragedy in our daily lives.